One of our goals is to visit as many National Park Service locations as possible. Currently, we have visited 7 Abraham Lincoln Historic Sites.

 Yet there is a plague here in honor of Lincoln.
 On February 22, 1861, Lincoln stopped here on his way to his inauguration.
 During his stay, Lincoln honored the birthday of George Washington.
 Then he helped raise an American Flag above Independence Hall.
 The plaque above marks the spot where Lincoln stood to raise the flag, and speak to the crowd.

-3. Antietam National Battlefield, Maryland
+Antietam National Battlefield, Maryland

 During our visit, we took the time to visit both the battlefield and the National Cemetery.
-This is a great place to visit to learn about the true cost of the Civil War.
+This is a great place to visit to learn about the actual cost of the Civil War.
 In addition, you will learn about how it led to Lincoln freeing the slaves.

-4. Gettysburg National Military Park, Pennsylvania
+Gettysburg National Military Park, Pennsylvania

 In addition, we highly recommend the audio tour.
 You can pick up the map, and information, at the visitor center.
 This tour will take you around the Battlefield at your own pace.